Koreanic languages: Typology and areal features

 Modern Koreanic varieties have a three-way contrast between plain, aspirated and reinforced stops and affricates, but Proto-Korean is reconstructed with a single set, like Proto-Japonic and Ainu, but unlike Tungusic, Mongolic and Turkic, which feature a voicing contrast.

 Korean also resembles Japonic and Ainu in having a single liquid consonant, while its continental neighbours tend to distinguish /l/ and /r/.

 Most modern varieties (except Jeju and a few northern dialects) have a form of accent, marked by vowel length in central dialects and pitch in the northeast and southeast.

 The position of this accent is determined by the first high pitch syllable in Middle Korean.

 A similar pitch accent is found in Japonic and Ainu languages, but not Tungusic, Mongolic or Turkic.

 Like other languages in northeast Asia, Korean has agglutinative morphology and head-final word order, with subject–object–verb order, modifiers preceding nouns, and postpositions (particles).

 Proposed external relationships

 Northeast Asia is home to several relatively shallow language families.

-There have been several attempts to link Korean with other language families, with the most-favoured being "Altaic" (Tungusic, Mongolic and Turkic) and Japonic.
+There have been several attempts to link Korean with other language families, with the most common being the controversial "Altaic" group (Tungusic, Mongolic and Turkic) and Japonic.

 However, none of these attempts has succeeded in demonstrating a common descent for Koreanic and any other language family.

 Larger proposed groupings subsuming these hypotheses, such as Nostratic and Eurasiatic, have even less support.